mammalai/mvp/backend/README.md

-This PR follows this approach of file organization and division of tasks:
+This is the approach for file organization and division of tasks:

 ```
 Blueprints